The Surrender of Adam

 What I am astonished to see in this campaign season is when bloggers, columnists, commentators, journalists, and writers ostensibly on our side resort to this sort of lazy language to attack not only our opponents, but also some of our own.
 “Extreme” and its derivatives are words we who cover politics should refrain from using without contextualization and definition.
 It’s a dastardly attack because of its presumptively negative connotations, but absent any context, it loses its meaning.
 I might posit the notion that “Voters don’t like extremists,” but what information have I conveyed if I provide no context or meaning to the term?
 What sort of extremists do voters not like?
 Is there a sort of extremist they might like?
 Having permitted the reader to define the term for his or her self, I haven’t said anything substantial, and in that case, perhaps I’m better off had I instead refrained from saying anything at all.

-Tags:Bloggers, Commentators, Extreme, Extremism, Extremist, Journalists, Media, news, Politics, Writers
+Tags:Bloggers, Commentators, Extreme, Extremism, Extremist, Journalists, Media, news, politics, Writers

 Posted in Conservatism, Culture, Ethics, Featured, Media, News, Philosophy, Politics | 12 Comments »